5G NR PUSCH Tutorial

 How to control the number of available DMRS ports?

 There are two factors that determine the available number of DMRS ports, i.e., layers, that can be transmitted.
 The first is the DMRS Configuration and the second the length of a DMRS symbol.
-Both parameters can take to values so that there are four options in total.
+Both parameters can take two values so that there are four options in total.
 In the previous example, the DMRS Configuration Type 1 was used.
-In this case, there are two CDM groups and each groups uses either odd or even subcarriers.
+In this case, there are two CDM groups and each group uses either odd or even subcarriers.
 This leads to four available DMRS ports.
 With DMRS Configuration Type 2, there are three CDM groups and each group uses two pairs of adjacent subcarriers per PRB, i.e., four pilot-carrying subcarriers.
 That means that there are six available DMRS ports.

 [18]: